bhupendra-25bai10468/ai-ml-project/README.md

 ## ⚠️ Important Notes

-* Enter valid positive values for all inputs
-* Calculate daily calories before adding food items
-* The application does not store data permanently (session-based tracking only)
+You should enter positive and valid numbers into the appropriate fields to ensure the calculation of your daily caloric intake is accurate prior to adding items, this app will not save any of your data permanently (session-based tracking only).

 ---

 ## 🔮 Future Improvements

-* Add database support to save history
+* Adding a database to support storing history
-* Add graphical charts for calorie tracking
+* Adding visual charts to help track calories
-* Include a built-in food database
+* Including a built-in database of foods
-* Convert into a web or mobile application
+* Transitioning to a web or mobile app format

 ---